 Enrol on our brand new full time intensive Intermediate Make-up & Hair Artistry course and discover where your passions lie within the make-up and hair industry.
 Gain experience in make-up, hair styling, prosthetics, airbrushing and hairdressing to help you on your chosen career path within the film, TV, theatre and fashion industries.

 From character make-up and gory prosthetic wounds, to body painting and catwalk looks, you’ll learn all the professional skills you need to build a career in the industry.
 Throughout this 21 week course you’ll be assessed on all skills, from application techniques to creative period looks and project timings.
-The Intermediate Make-up & Hair Artistry course is priced lower than the Advanced course as it does not include the Advanced Hair Artistry module, bald cap module or the Portfolio building and Filming module and is therefore of a shorter duration.
+The Intermediate Make-up & Hair Artistry course is priced lower than the Advanced course as it does not include the Advanced Hair Artistry module, Advanced Barbering or the Industry Ready module and is therefore of a shorter duration.

 Our course tutors are extremely passionate about their industry, and you will learn from their endless knowledge.
 They have many years’ experience working on some of the best known films and TV productions in recent years.
 They will introduce you to the latest products and techniques that are relevant to today’s industry, so you can be sure you will be learning from the best.